top of page

 • 2 min read

-Alice Cooper Group’s Killer was released as an LP album in the UK by Warner Bros.
-Records (catalog number K 56005) on November 27, 1971, entering the UK Albums Chart on February 5, 1972, at number 49, where it charted for one week.
+Alice Cooper Group’s album Killer was released in the UK by Warner Bros.
+Records (catalog number K 56005) on November 27, 1971.
+It entered the UK Albums Chart on February 5, 1972, at number 49, where it charted for one week.
+Upon the success of School’s Out (album & single), it re-entered the chart peaking at number 27.

+The cover included a close-up of a boa constrictor (Kachina) and there was a fold-out hanging calendar of Alice.
+The snake belonged to Neal Smith who said "Kachina was on the road, you can't take a dog or a cat on the road.
+The snake was great, she ate rats once a month."
 Neal continued "I used to carry it in a carpet bag.
 You could take anything on a plane in those days.
 I have a classic picture where we're waiting for an airplane and there's this little old lady sitting next to this carpet bag with a seven-foot boa constrictor in it."

 Under My Wheels